ukwa/ukwa-services/access/README.md

 ## The Access Data Stack

-The other access services depend on a number of data sources and the Access Data Stack handles those.
+The other access stacks depend on a number of data sources and the `access_data` stack handles those.
 The [access_data stack definition](./data/docker-compose.yml) describes data volumes as well as services that the other stacks can refer to.

+**NOTE** that this means that the stacks should be deployed consistently under the same names, as the `access_website` stack will not be able to find the networks associated with the `access_data` stack if the stack has been deployed under a different name.

 The stack is deployed using:

     cd data
     ./deploy-access-data.sh dev

-The shell script sets up the right environment variables for each context (dev/beta/prod) before launching the services.
+The deployment shell script sets up the right environment variables for each context (dev/beta/prod) before launching the services.

 ### W3ACT Exports